AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Method

 \textbf{Video Model.} Given an RGB video $\inputvideoclean$, we flatten it to shape $\mathbb{R}^{\numvideoaetokens \times 3}$, where $\numvideoaetokens$ indicates the total number of video pixels.
-We adopt a DiT architecture symmetric to the one of the audio model, where 3D-RoPE embeddings~\cite{chu2024visionllama} encode positional information.
-Full self attention is employed to capture spatial and temporal relationships.
-The model has 576M parameters and is trained to generate 5.16-second videos at a resolution of 36 x 64 pixels at 6 frames-per-seconds, using the Flow Matching objective in Eq.~\eqref{eq:rf}.
-Training is conducted for 250,000 iterations with a learning rate of 0.0003 and a batch size of 512 on 16 A100 GPUs.
+We adopt a DiT architecture symmetric to the audio model, and use 3D-RoPE~\cite{chu2024visionllama}.
+Due to the computational costs associated with large scale video generators~\cite{cogvideox, moviegen} and the orthogonality between improvement of single-modality generation and \method{}, we adopt a relatively small model (576M parameters) for our experiments, enabling efficient training and inference on the video modality.
+We found that when using a latent diffusion formulation, its motion and structural quality do not match the ones from an RGB model of the same size.
+Consequently, we opt to train a base video model to generate 5.16-second videos in the RGB space at a resolution of 36 x 64 pixels and 6 frames-per-second (FPS).
+The resolution is later increased to 512 x 288 at 24 FPS through a latent video upsampler operating in the latent space of a MAGVIT-v2~\cite{yu2024languagemodelbeatsdiffusion} autoencoder that is directly finetuned from the video model.
+The base video model is trained for 250k iterations with a batch size of 512, while the upsampler uses a batch size of 384 for 25k iterations.
+Both models are trained with a learning rate of $3e\!-\!4$ on 16 A100 GPUs.